kehantan/labbook/docs/protease_assay/protease_activity.rst

 This step is required before we do protease inhibition assay with compounds.

-Prepare stock solutions and buffers before we actually start the procedure, preferably one day before the experiment day.
-Usually the buffers and stock solutions can be stored in 4 C for future use.

 Before we begin the procedure we need to

 * find out the concentration of protease we purified, in uM.
-* Prepare MCA stock solution
+* Prepare MCA stock solution.

 Usually MCA comes in powder form, stored in a brown coloured glass vial.